Enum IsleConstructor

 RetGpr

-This constructor produces a Gpr value, meaning that it will write the result to a Gpr.
+This constructor produces a Gpr value, meaning that the instruction will write its result to a single GPR register.

 §